53v3n3d4/Zukan-Icon-Theme/README.md

 This is a slow work in progress (WIP).

-Icons themes for Sublime Text editor.
+Icon theme for Sublime Text editor.

 ## Theme